chunman906/chunman906/README.md

 ## Man Poon's Profile
 - 👋 I’m **Man Poon**, tech-savvy individual with a strong financial background, aiming to transition into technology roles.
-- 👀 Passionate about data analytics and software development with a particular focus on **Python and SQL**.
+- 👀 Passionate about **data analytics and software development** with a particular focus on **Python and SQL**.
 - 💡 Believed in continuous learning.
 I hold Master of Finance and also completed coding bootcamp at Le Wagon.
 - 🌱 Possess strong analytical skills with demonstrated experience in equities analysis within financial sector.
-Proficient in Bloomberg terminal and **MS Excel**.
+Proficient in Bloomberg terminal and MS Excel.

   <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=chunman906&layout=compact" />